MatousAc/acHybl/resources.md

 	*About*: Justin's story of growing up gay and Christian.
 Being deeply spiritual, Justin suddenly finds his sexuality and faith at odds.
 Justin learns to be more gracious on the journey to an affirming view of gay marriage in scripture.
 	*Theological Perspective*: Gay marriage fulfills the primary purpose of marriage equally well.
 The church needs to work on its homophobia and learn to treat the queer community with the dignity it deserves.
 	*My Opinion*: Very relatable and not written to convince anyone of any particular theology.
 I like how it encourages discussion and brings up some points that evangelical Christians tend to avoid talking about.
-* **No Longer Strangers**
-	Gregory Coles | ★★★✭☆
-	*About*: Belonging.
-Coles explains that similarity does not produce the best type of belonging and marriage is not the solution to loneliness.
-He tells of his journey to find belonging as a celibate gay man in a marriage-obsessed church culture.
-	*Theological Perspective*: Being gay is not sinful withing itself.
-As a gay person I feel called to lifelong celibacy which entails being joined to Jesus in the present.
 * **Messy Grace**
 	Caleb Kaltenbach | ★★★☆☆
 	*About*: Caleb's story of being raised by two lesbian women.
 An unusual tale of prejudice against Christians and eventual conversion.
 Continues with a unique discussion on how to love, think about, and approach gay people outside the church or within it.